-Distracted driving is not new; it has been an issue for as long as humans have been driving cars.
-Distracted driving claimed 3,142 lives in 2020, according to the National Highway Traffic Safety Administration.
-Distracted driving is any activity that could divert a person's attention away from the primary task of driving.
-In 2020, All distractions endanger driver, passenger, and bystander safety, but there are three main types of distractions:
+Distracted driving is not new; it has been an issue for as long as humans have been driving.
+Distracted driving is any activity that diverts a person's attention away from the primary task of driving.
+All distractions endanger driver, passenger, and bystander safety, but there are three main types of distractions: